New Supermac’s outlets drive growth at fast-food group

 He also runs motorway service stations and owns the Irish master franchise for Papa John’s US fast food brand.

-The company’s wage and salary bill increased to €31.6 million last year after it added 88 staff.

-Supermac’s Holdings had bank loans of €14 million to repay after one year, down by €2 million on the previous year, while Pat McDonagh was owed €7.9 million.
+Supermac’s Holdings had bank loans of €14 million to repay after one year, down by €2 million on the previous year, while Mr McDonagh was owed €7.9 million.

-Mr McDonagh has been looking to expand his portfolio of motorway service stations, and is still involved in a big to obtain planning permission for a major complex off the M18 near Ennis in Co Clare.
-The proposal has attracted some controversy and in September was put on hold.
+He said he has been looking to expand his portfolio of motorway service stations, and is still involved in a bid to obtain planning permission for a major complex off the M18 near Ennis in Co Clare.
+The proposal has attracted some controversy and was put on hold in September.

 Mr McDonagh already operates a service station off the M6 in Galway, as well as the “Obama Plaza” off the M9 in Offaly.